schwie/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Keyboard, Mouse and Trackpad not working in installer or after update

 For Macs using legacy USB 1.1 controllers, OpenCore Legacy Patcher can only restore support once it has performed root volume patches.
-Thus to install macOS, you need to hook up a USB hub between your Mac and Keyboard/Mouse.
+Thus to install macOS, you need to hook up a USB hub between your Mac and Keyboard/Mouse, one exception to this is Apple's A1243 EMC 2171 keyboard, when this device is plugged into a Mac listed below and a USB mouse is plugged into the A1243 keyboard, an external USB hub is not necessary - this works because Apple designed the USB ports integrated with the A1243 keyboard to behave as a USB hub.

 * For MacBook users, you'll need to find an external keyboard/mouse in addition to the USB hub